BaiLiping/bailiping.github.io/AboutMe.md

 Liping Bai is newly hired for the 2021 PhD position in Beihang University, School of Automation Science and Electrical Engineering.
 Her research interest lies in multi-agents reinforcement learning and the merging of reinforcement learning with classical control theory.
 She holds a master of engineering degree from Nanjing University of Posts and Telecommunications, College of Automation and AI.

+Control Theory and Reinforcement Learning are misnomers in her mind.
+They are disciplines that study how to ascertain information in the most efficient manner and how to make decisions under uncertainty.
+She looks forward to her training with Beihang University.

 Before returning to school, Liping Bai worked in the Chinese hospital investment sector with an in-depth understanding of the unique healthcare system, providing due diligence reports to clients such as HCA Healthcare, Kaiser Permanente, and UPMC.

-She looks forward to her training with Beihang University.